usaid-cs/yesterday-i-learned/php.md

 - Nullable types are denoted with `?type` (like `?string`) instead of the usual `type?`.
 - ["Sometimes it is convenient to be able to have variable variable names."](https://www.php.net/manual/en/language.variables.variable.php) Therefore, it exists as a core feature.
 - PHP 8.1 adds [allowing `new Something` in `__construct`](https://wiki.php.net/rfc/new_in_initializers), even when the two classes are completely unrelated.
 Not sure why it is an edge case.
+- A nullable type is specified as e.g. `?int`, but the PHPDoc version of that is `int|null`.
+Go figure.